WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-fluentcrm-in-wordpress-with-paymattic.md

 ## Enable FluentCRM Integration

-To learn how to enable FluentCRM integration, follow the steps with screenshots below –

 First, go to **Integrations** from the **Paymattic Navbar**, search for FluentCRM through the search bar, and you will get the **FluentCRM** integration module.